 What eats the ocean sunfish?

-On account of their giant size, an adult ocean sunfish has few natural predators in the world except perhaps for sea lions, killer whales, and large sharks.
+On account of its giant size, an adult ocean sunfish has few natural predators in the world except perhaps for sea lions, killer whales, and large sharks.
 Juveniles may be vulnerable to tuna and other large fish.

 What does the ocean sunfish eat?

 Jellyfish, soft-bodied crustaceans, small fish, sponges, and squid are thought to make up the bulk of their diet.
 Their mouths are filled with two pairs of hard teeth plates in the shape of a bird’s beak.
 These adaptations enable them to suck up gelatinous animals into its mouth without chewing very much.

 Unfortunately, because enough research hasn’t been conducted, we don’t know many facts about the mating strategies and reproductive behavior of ocean sunfish.
 In some areas of the world, they are thought to mate in the summer months.
 Females can produce over 300 million eggs in the breeding season, which makes them one of the most fertile species of vertebrates in the world.
 The parent is thought to provide minimal care for the eggs.

 After hatching, the ocean sunfish goes through two different larval stages.
 In the first stage, the baby sunfish resembles small round pufferfish with well-developed fins and spines (this testifies to its evolutionary ancestry because the sunfish and pufferfish are somewhat closely related).
 In the second stage, the tails and spines of the baby sunfish are absorbed back into the body or disappear completely.
 As a baby or juvenile, the sunfish can grow some 2 pounds per day.
 Upon reaching adulthood, they will have grown some 60 million times from their initial egg phase.
 The lifespan in the wild has never been determined, but they have been known to live more than 10 years in captivity.